a-db/iOS-Email-Parse-Example/README.md

 iOS-Email-Parse-Example
 =======================

-Simple example of parsing email in iOS with objectiv-c.
+Simple example of parsing email in iOS with objective-c.